 The content marketing equivalent of this “show, don’t tell” tactic is to use examples.
 Sometimes a concept can be a bit difficult for your target audience to understand, and trying to explain them can lead you to long-winded sentences that are hard to digest.
 In such a case, you can rely on the help of a good example.

 For instance, say you’re a freelance copywriter writing a post on your blog (for some personal marketing) about how to create a good tagline.
-One of the biggest tips is to be concise—and you can demonstrate that immediately by listing a few popular taglines like “Just Do It”, or “Finger Lickin’ Good”.
+One of the biggest tips is to be concise—and you can demonstrate that immediately by listing a few popular taglines like “Just Do It”, or “Finger-Lickin’ Good”.
 Then, use these examples to expand your point.
-Explain how these short taglines are easy to remember, and they fit well on posters and packaging where they can be read at a glance.
-Again, to strengthen your example you could add a photo of said poster or packaging in your piece of content.
+Explain how these short taglines are easy to remember and fit well on posters and packaging where they can be read at a glance.
+Again, to strengthen your example, you could add a photo of said poster or packaging in your piece of content.

 One might think that literature favors flowery language, but that’s not always the case.
-A fancy phrase every now and then can make an impression on readers, but most of the time, long sentences and big words discourage people from reading your work!
+A fancy phrase every now and then can make an impression on readers, but long sentences and big words often discourage people from reading your work!
 Simple writing works the best.

 When you write, keep your sentences short.
 Minimize having multiple phrases in a sentence—break it up into two!
 And be efficient with your words.
 When presented with a choice, always go for a strong verb instead of adding an adverb to describe an action.

 This applies to a lot of definitions and explanations, too.
 As mentioned, explaining specific or technical concepts to an audience who presumably doesn’t know about it yet is a big part of writing marketing content.
-Whenever you can find a simpler word choice (something that’s not industry jargon, for example), use it.
+Use it whenever you find a simpler word choice (something that’s not industry jargon, for example).

 Similar to the last tip, you don’t make readers work too much in order to find the piece of information they want.
 So keep it simple!